open-make/openmakewebsite/content/blog/2021-08-31-genesis/index.en.md

 ---

 On September 1st  the [Berlin university alliance]() project `Open.make: toward open and FAIR hardware` has officially started.
 Three labs that work together for the first time will collaborate and design a social and technical infrastructure, in order to foster open and FAIR hardware publication and recognition.
-In this post, we will describe how the idea was developped over a short period of time following the publication of a BUA call.
+In this post, we will describe how the idea was developed over a short period of time following the publication of a BUA call.

 ## A two months process

 Between January and February of this year, the open.make team was created, the project was developed and the application was written.
 In response to the a [BUA call for open science and quality insurance](https://www.berlin-university-alliance.de/news/events/2021/210112-call-obj3.html), both Robert Mies (TU) and Julien Colomb (HU) wanted to work on an open hardware project.
 The embryonic idea of the latter was well complementing the more mature project of the former.
 With the support of their respective PIs, Prof. Jochem and Prof. Larkum, they started combining their objectives and knowledge.
-The addition of a practical approach via Tim Landgraf and his doctoral student Moritz Maxeiner's (FU) expertise, gave a final touch to the project bringing in additional hihgly complementary resources.
+The addition of a practical approach via Tim Landgraf and his doctoral student Moritz Maxeiner's (FU) expertise, gave a final touch to the project bringing in additional highly complementary resources.

 ## Technology used

 The project approach was debated in video conferences and asynchronously on the online drafts.
-Emails were used to organise meetings and search for external partners.
+Emails were used to organize meetings and search for external partners.
 These drafts were written using a markdown-based approach via [a GitHub repository](https://github.com/open-science-promoters/BUAgrant_OSH), which was synchronized with an hackmd.io document.
 The idea was to produced a well-formatted pdf file from that document using pandoc.
-Because the submission portal accepted only text (and not our nice pdf), we moved to googledoc for the last changes in the application text.
+Because the submission portal accepted only text (and not our nice pdf), we moved to google doc for the last changes in the application text.

 ## Personal experiences